-Swiss Life fosters contacts with representatives of the political, administrative and business communities as well as supervisory authorities.
+Swiss Life fosters contacts with representatives of the political, administrative and business communities as well as with supervisory authorities.
 In its direct exchanges with political groups, Swiss Life aims to better understand their opinions, expectations and perceptions while at the same time gauging how the enactment or amendment of legal principles could affect its business.
-In Switzerland, parties of the political centre-right and individual politicians receive financial support mainly for their election campaigns.
+In Switzerland, parties of the political centre-right and individual politicians receive financial support, mainly for their election campaigns.
 The total amount of support provided during the year under review was around CHF 500 000.
-No (significant) support was provided to parties in the markets outside Switzerland.
-Here, Swiss Life is guided by the rules of its Code of Conduct, as specified in the internal directive "Code of Conduct".
-These rules decree, for example, that donations in the home market of Switzerland to political parties are to be free of any obligation.
+No support was provided to political parties in the markets outside Switzerland.
+In this area, the company is guided by the rules in the Swiss Life Group Code of Conduct, as specified in the internal directive "Code of Conduct".
+These rules stipulate, for example, that donations to political parties in the home market of Switzerland must be free of any obligation.

 Political advocacy work and communication in Switzerland, France and Germany are closely coordinated with trade associations.
 Moreover, a number of company executives are members of various national trade associations.
-The Chairman of Swiss Life's Board of Directors, Rolf Dörig, is chairman of the Swiss Insurance Association (SIA).
+The Chairman of Swiss Life's Board of Directors, Rolf Dörig, is Chairman of the Swiss Insurance Association (SIA).
 In addition, members of the Corporate Executive Board and Swiss Life employees work on various SIA committees.

-Swiss Life France is a member of the Fédération française de l'assurance - FFA (French Insurance Federation), France's largest trade association in the insurance sector.
-The company is represented through a number of employees who participate in the committees for different insurance-related themes.
+Swiss Life France is a member of the French Insurance Federation (Fédération française de l'assurance, FFA), France's largest trade association in the insurance sector.
+The company is represented through a number of employees who actively participate in the committees for different insurance-related themes.